oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPyTorch_TorchCCL_Multinode_Training/README.md

-﻿# `Intel Extension for PyTorch Getting Started` Sample
+﻿# `Intel&reg; Extension for PyTorch Getting Started` Sample

-torch-ccl holds PyTorch bindings maintained by Intel for the Intel@reg; oneAPI Collective Communications Library (oneCCL).
+torch-ccl holds PyTorch bindings maintained by Intel for the Intel&reg; oneAPI Collective Communications Library (oneCCL).

-&reg; oneCCL (collective communications library) is a library for efficient distributed deep learning training that implements such collectives like allreduce, allgather, and alltoall.
+Intel&reg; oneCCL (collective communications library) is a library for efficient distributed deep learning training that implements such collectives like allreduce, allgather, and alltoall.
 For more information on oneCCL, please refer to the oneCCL documentation.

 For comprehensive instructions regarding distributed training with oneCCL in PyTorch, go to the following github repos:
 * [PyTorch and oneCCL](https://github.com/intel/torch-ccl)